pivotal-cf/docs-addon-ipsec/README.md

 ## Style Guide

-Product name is Pivotal IPsec.
+Product name is IPsec.
 Notice that the "s" is lowercase.

-It is okay to use "IPsec" for short after initial use of "Pivotal IPsec" on the page.